bogomirov/keyboard-shortcuts/README.md

   git commit -am "Removed the templates dir, not planning to make any customizations"
 ```

-In this way the templates will never re-appear in the installation directory whether you make subsequent upgrades or merges.
+In this way the templates will never re-appear inside the installation directory whether you make subsequent upgrades or merges.
 This action is reversible however, whenever you choose to.

 #Upgrade

 You can upgrade your local copy of the project with the last changes in the remote repository pretty easily.
-On Windows&reg; 7 execute in Command Prompt:
+On Windows&reg; 7 for example, execute in Command Prompt:

 1) Switch to the folder where you have installed your local copy:

 ```
-  cd %USERPROFILE%\AppData\Local\keyboard-shortcuts
+  cd %USERPROFILE%\keyboard-shortcuts
 ```

 2) Pull the latest changes: